Effective running coupling constant and jet quenching parameter in the spinning background from holography: Effective running coupling constant and jet quenching parameter in the spinning black hole background

+The temperature dependence of $\alpha$ at short and large distances has been studied from lattice QCD \cite{Kaczmarek:2005ui}.
+In the short-distance limit, $\alpha$ exhibits the weakening with decreasing distance that is typical of the perturbative regime.
+At large distances, the behavior of the coupling is suppressed due to color screening.
+As a consequence of these two opposing trends, $\alpha$ reaches a maximum at an intermediate distance scale.
+It is important to note that while color screening suppresses the coupling in the large distance regime, non-perturbative effects still play a dominant role in determining its magnitude \cite{Kaczmarek:2005ui}.

-We study the effect of the boost parameter on the running coupling constant of $Q\overline{Q}$ in the spinning black hole background, which is dual to a rigidly rotating fluid.
+We study the effect of the boost parameter on the effective running coupling constant of $Q\overline{Q}$ in the spinning black hole background, which is dual to a rigidly rotating fluid.
 In the following calculations, we set $R=1$.
 Following \cite{Garbiso:2020puw}, we consider the planar black brane and take $T=100/\pi$, and take the boost parameter within the stable regime $a < 0.75R$.

-In Fig.~\ref{fig1}, we depict the running coupling constant of $Q\overline{Q}$ versus interquark distance $L$ with different boost parameter $a$.
-The running coupling constant behaves as the interaction strength in heavy quarkonium.
+In Fig.~\ref{fig1}, we depict the effective running coupling constant of $Q\overline{Q}$ versus interquark distance $L$ with different boost parameter $a$.
+The effective coupling constant characterizes the interaction strength between the quark-antiquark pair in the medium.
 A large coupling indicates strong interactions where quark interactions dominate.
 However, a small coupling implies quarks behave nearly independently.
-We observed that the running coupling constant initially increases with interquark distance $L$ until it reaches a maximum value and then starts to decrease.
-It implies that the interaction force between quarks intensifies until reaching a maximum value, after which the interaction of heavy quarkonium becomes weak.
-Moreover, one can find that the boost parameter suppresses the running coupling constant and reduces its maximum value.
+We observed that the effective coupling constant initially increases with interquark distance $L$ until it reaches a maximum value.
+It implies that the interaction force between quarks intensifies until reaching a maximum value, after which the interaction of heavy quark-antiquark pair becomes weak.
+Moreover, one can find that the boost parameter suppresses the effective running coupling constant and reduces its maximum value.
 From the results, the boost parameter promotes the dissociation of quarkonium.
 The angular velocity $\Omega = a/R^2$\cite{Garbiso:2020puw}.
-Therefore, the angular momentum promotes the dissociation of quarkonium
+Therefore, the angular momentum promotes the dissociation of quarkonium.